9 Ways To Get Over Unrequited Love

 But you still have free will.
 You can still choose to prioritize the other’s good over your own self-interest.

-And genuinely wanting their good can help you let go of unrequited love and seek your own good, too.
+And genuinely wanting their good can help you let go of love that is unreciprocated and seek your own good, too.

 9. Forget the “zones” and focus on real friendship.